 CDP Conceptual Development Plan

 DEA Department of Environmental Affairs (National)

-DEA&DP Department of Environmental Affairs and Development Planning
+DEA&DP Department of Environmental Affairs and Development Planning (WCP)

-(WCP)

 DM District Municipality

-EIA Environmental Impact Assessment GRDM Garden Route District Municipality
+EIA Environmental Impact Assessment

+GRDM Garden Route District Municipality

-IDP Integrated Development Plan LED Local Economic Development
+IDP Integrated Development Plan

+LED Local Economic Development

 LM Local Municipality

 MBM Mossel Bay Municipality

 SDF Spatial Development Framework

 SIA Social Impact Assessment

-CONTENTS OF THE SPECIALIST REPORT - CHECKLIST
+CONTENTS OF THE SPECIALIST REPORT - CHECKLIST --

-Regulation GNR 982 of 4 December 2014, as amended, Section of Report (a) details of the specialist who prepared the report; and the expertise of that specialist to compile a specialist report including a curriculum vitae; Section 1.6, Annexure C (b) a declaration that the specialist is independent in a form as may be specified by the competent authority;(c) an indication of the scope of, and the purpose for which, the Section 1.7, Annexure D report was prepared; (cA) an indication of the quality and age of base data used for the Section 1.1, Section 1.2 Section 1.2, Section specialist report; (cB) a description of existing impacts on the site, cumulative impacts 3 Section 4 of the proposed development and levels of acceptable change; (d) the duration, date and season of the site investigation and the relevance of the season to the outcome of the assessment; Site visit 2017 (e) a description of the methodology adopted in preparing the report or carrying out the specialised process inclusive of equipment and modelling used; Section 1.2, Annexure B (f) details of an assessment of the specific identified sensitivity of the site related to the proposed activity or activities and its associated structures and infrastructure, inclusive of a site plan identifying site alternatives; Section 4 (g) an identification of any areas to be avoided, including buffers; N/A for social.
-To de confirmed during Assessment Phase (h) a map superimposing the activity including the associated structures and infrastructure on the environmental sensitivities of the site including areas to be avoided, including buffers; N/A for Social (i) a description of any assumptions made and any uncertainties or gaps in knowledge; Section 1.4 (j) a description of the findings and potential implications of such findings on the impact of the proposed activity, including identified alternatives on the environment, or activities; Section 4 (k) any mitigation measures for inclusion in the EMPr; Section 4 (I) any conditions for inclusion in the environmental authorisation; To be confirmed during Assessment Phase (m) any monitoring requirements for inclusion in the EMPr or environmental authorisation; To be confirmed during Assessment Phase (n) a reasoned opinion-i. as to whether the proposed activity, activities or portions thereof should be authorised; To be confirmed during Assessment Phase, p77 iA.
-Regarding the acceptability of the proposed activity or activities; and ii. if the opinion is that the proposed activity, activities or portions thereof should be authorised, any avoidance, management and mitigation measures that should be included in the EMPr or Environmental Authorization, and where applicable, the closure plan; (o) a description of any consultation process that was undertaken during the course of preparing the specialist report To be undertaken during Assessment Phase (p) a summary and copies of any comments received during any consultation process and where applicable all responses thereto; and To be undertaken during Assessment Phase (q) any other information requested by the competent authority N/A Where a government notice gazetted by the Minister provides for any protocol or minimum information requirement to be applied to a specialist report, the requirements as indicated in such notice will apply.
-Comply with the Assessment Protocols that were published on 20
+Regulation GNR 326 of 4 December 2014, as amended 7 April Section of Report 2017, Appendix 6 (a) details of the specialist who prepared the report; and the expertise Section 1.5, of that specialist to compile a specialist report including a curriculum Annexure C vitae; Annexure C (b) a declaration that the specialist is independent in a form as may Section 1.6, be specified by the competent authority; Annexure D (c) an indication of the scope of, and the purpose for which, the report Section 1.1, was prepared; Section 1.2 (cA) an indication of the quality and age of base data used for the Section 1.4, specialist report; Section 3 (cB) a description of existing impacts on the site, cumulative impacts of the proposed development and levels of acceptable change; Section 4 (d) the duration, date and season of the site investigation and the relevance of the season to the outcome of the assessment; N/A for SIA (e) a description of the methodology adopted in preparing the report Section 1.2, or carrying out the specialised process inclusive of equipment and modelling used; Annexure B (f) details of an assessment of the specific identified sensitivity of the Section 4, site related to the proposed activity or activities and its associated Section 5 structures and infrastructure, inclusive of a site plan identifying site alternatives; (g) an identification of any areas to be avoided, including buffers; N/A (h) a map superimposing the activity including the associated N/A for SIA structures and infrastructure on the environmental sensitivities of the site including areas to be avoided, including buffers; (i) a description of any assumptions made and any uncertainties or Section 1.4 gaps in knowledge; (j) a description of the findings and potential implications of such Section 4 findings on the impact of the proposed activity, including identified Section 5 alternatives on the environment, or activities; (k) any mitigation measures for inclusion in the EMPr; Section 4 (I) any conditions for inclusion in the environmental authorisation; Section 4 Section 5.3 (m) any monitoring requirements for inclusion in the EMPr or environmental authorisation; N/A (n) a reasoned opinion- Section 5.3 i. as to whether the proposed activity, activities or portions thereof should be authorised; iA.
+Regarding the acceptability of the proposed activity or activities; and ii. if the opinion is that the proposed activity, activities or portions thereof should be authorised, any avoidance, management and mitigation measures that should be included in the EMPr or Environmental Authorization, and where applicable, the closure plan; Defende Commerci (o) a summary and copies of any comments received during any Refer to Comment consultation process and where applicable all responses thereto; and and Response (p) any other information requested by the competent authority Document N/A Where a government notice gazetted by the Minister provides for any protocol or minimum information requirement to be applied to a specialist report, the requirements as indicated in such notice will apply.
+1